Disproportionation: Biochemistry

 The dismutation of pyruvic acid into other small organic molecules (ethanol + CO_{2}, or lactate and acetate, depending on the environmental conditions) is also a key step in fermentation reactions.
 Fermentation reactions can also be considered as disproportionation or dismutation biochemical reactions.
 Indeed, the donor and acceptor of electrons in the redox reactions supplying the chemical energy in these complex biochemical systems are the same organic molecules simultaneously acting as reductant or oxidant.

 Another example of biochemical dismutation reaction is the disproportionation of acetaldehyde into ethanol and acetic acid.

 In cellular respiration, electrons are transferred from substrate (electron donor) to an electron acceptor; in fermentation, part of the substrate molecule itself accepts the electrons.
 Fermentation is therefore a type of disproportionation, and does not involve an overall change in oxidation state of the substrate.
 Most of the fermentative substrates are organic molecules.

-Another example involves the disproportionation of inorganic sulfur compounds in certain sulfate-reducing bacteria.

 Disproportionation of sulfur intermediates

+Another example is microbial sulfur disproportionation (MSD), a type of energy metabolism involving the disproportionation of inorganic sulfur compounds, that exists often alongside reduction of sulfate in certain bacteria.

 Sulfur isotopes of sediments are often measured for studying environments in the Earth's past (paleoenvironment).
 Disproportionation of sulfur intermediates, being one of the processes affecting sulfur isotopes of sediments, has drawn attention from geoscientists for studying the redox conditions in the oceans in the past.

 Sulfate-reducing bacteria fractionate sulfur isotopes as they take in sulfate and produce sulfide.
 Prior to 2010s, it was thought that sulfate reduction could fractionate sulfur isotopes up to 46 ‰ and fractionation larger than 46 ‰ recorded in sediments must be due to disproportionation of sulfur intermediates in the sediment.
 This view has changed since the 2010s.
 As substrates for disproportionation are limited by the product of sulfate reduction, the isotopic effect of disproportionation should be less than 16 ‰ in most sedimentary settings.

-Disproportionation can be carried out by microorganisms obligated to disproportionation or microorganisms that can carry out sulfate reduction as well.
+Disproportionation can be carried out by obligate disproportionators or, more often, by microorganisms that can carry out sulfate reduction or sulfur oxidation as well.
 Common substrates for disproportionation include elemental sulfur (S8), thiosulfate (S2O3(2-)) and sulfite (SO3(2-)).